dulhara19/Principal_Component_Analysis/README2.md

     AA is an m×nm×n matrix

-    UU is an m×mm×m orthogonal matrix (columns are unit vectors, like basis for input space)
+    U is an m×mm×m orthogonal matrix (columns are unit vectors, like basis for input space)

     Σ is an m×nm×n diagonal matrix with singular values (non-negative real numbers, sorted in descending order)